 Remember that attractive price does not guarantee you a successful treatment.

-Consider using the services of a medical tourism agency.
-They are experienced in organizing the best possible options for the best price and can offer support in budgeting the final total cost of your treatment, relieving you of the headache of having to do it by alone.
+Consider using services of a medical tourism agency.
+Such agencies are experienced in organizing the best possible options for the best price and can offer support in budgeting the final total cost of your treatment, relieving you of the headache of having to do it on your own.

 Price should not be your only guide in choosing a clinic or treatment.
-Above all, go with your instincts and choose the clinic and clinicians you feel is the best fit for you.
+Above all, go with your instincts and choose the clinic and clinicians you feel are the best fit for you.